Shoshone: Historical population

 The Shoshone were scattered over a vast area and divided into many bands, therefore many estimates of their population did not cover the entire tribe.
 In 1820 Jedidiah Morse estimated the Shoshone population at 60,000 and 20,000 Eastern Shoshone.
-According to Alexander Ross the Shoshone were on the west side of the Rocky Mountains what the Sioux were on the east side - the most powerful tribe - and he estimated that in 1855 the Shoshone numbered 36,000 people.
+According to Alexander Ross the Shoshone were on the west side of the Rocky Mountains what the Sioux were on the east side—the most powerful tribe—and he estimated that in 1855 the Shoshone numbered 36,000 people.
 They were much reduced in number after they had suffered infectious disease epidemics and warfare.
 According to Joseph Lane the Shoshone were divided into many bands and it was almost impossible to ascertain their exact numbers.
 According to Indian Affairs 1859 in Utah there were 4,500 Shoshones.
 Indian Affairs 1866 reported in Utah 4,500 eastern Bannock and Shoshone intermingled and 3,800 western and northwestern Shoshone as well as 2,000 Shoshone in Nevada and 2,500 Shoshone in Idaho, as well as an unspecified number in Oregon.
 The completion of the first transcontinental railroad in 1869 was followed by European-American immigrants arriving in unprecedented numbers in the territory.
 Indian Affairs 1875 gave the Shoshone as 1,740 in Idaho and Montana, 1,945 in Nevada, 700 in Wyoming and 244 (besides those intermixed with the Bannock) in Oregon.
 The census of 1910 returned 3,840 Shoshone.
 In 1937, the Bureau of Indian Affairs counted 3,650 Northern Shoshone and 1,201 Western Shoshone.
-As of the 2000 U.S. census, some 12,000 persons identified as Shoshone.
+As of the 2000 US census, some 12,000 persons identified as Shoshone.
 As of 2020 there were in the USA 17,918 Shoshone including 3,638 in Nevada and 3,491 in Wyoming.